All MZU games will follow the USAU 11th Edition Rules, minus the exceptions below, and rules/policies described throughout this site.

 - A team defaults 20 minutes into their time slot if they do not have the min # of players.

-3/ If a Captain fails to enter their scores with 36 hours.
+3/ If a Captain fails to enter their scores within 36 hours for two consecutive weeks.

 - If you are having technology issues, or your Captain is away, please contact email@example.com.